Lạng Sơn campaign: Campaign preparations, January 1885

 French strategy in Tonkin was the subject of a bitter debate in the Chamber of Deputies in late December 1884.
 The army minister General Jean-Baptiste-Marie Campenon argued that the French should consolidate their hold on the Delta.
 His opponents urged an all-out offensive to throw the Chinese out of northern Tonkin.
 The debate culminated in Campenon's resignation and his replacement as army minister by the hawkish General Jules Lewal.
 On 5 January 1885 Lewal ordered Brière de l'Isle to 'capture Lạng Sơn as soon as possible'.

 Long-range planning for a campaign against Lạng Sơn had been underway for several months, and Brière de l'Isle had already assembled large French forces at the French forward base of Chu (now in Bắc Giang Province) on the Luc Nam River, which had been occupied by the French in the wake of the Kep campaign (October 1884).
-On 3 and 4 January 1885 General de Négrier attacked and defeated a substantial detachment of the Guangxi Army that had concentrated around the nearby village of Núi Bop to try to disrupt the French preparations.
+On 3 and 4 January 1885, General de Négrier attacked and defeated a substantial detachment of the Guangxi Army that had concentrated around the nearby village of Núi Bop to try to disrupt the French preparations.
 De Nègrier's victory at Núi Bop, won at odds of just under one to ten, was regarded by his fellow-officers as the most spectacular professional triumph of his career.

 Logistical arrangements for the Lạng Sơn campaign were formidable.
 It would take the column around ten days to advance to the outskirts of Lạng Sơn.
-The troops would be burdened with the weight of their provisions and equipment, and would have to march through extremely difficult country.
+The troops would be burdened with the weight of their provisions and equipment, and would have to march through an extremely difficult country.
 The nights, in Tonkin in February, would be bitterly cold.
 Supplying the column with food and ammunition would tax the ingenuity of the marine infantry officers responsible for the mule trains and the coolies.
 It took the French a month to complete their preparations for the campaign, but by the end of January 1885, Brière de l'Isle had assembled an expeditionary column of just under 7,200 troops, accompanied by 4,500 coolies, at Chu.